arav7781/BharatShot/README.md

 ---

-*Built with 💻 by [Your Name] for cricket enthusiasts and tech innovators.*
+*Built with 💻 by [Arav] for cricket enthusiasts and tech innovators.*
 ```